znuny/Znuny4OTRS-CustomerMap/doc/en/config.md

 # Configuration

 To display customer locations it is necessary to have a Google Maps Browser API key.
-This key must then be inserted in the SysConfig option `Znuny4OTRS::CustomerMap::GoogleAPIKey`.
+This key must then be inserted in the SysConfig option `Znuny::CustomerMap::GoogleAPIKey`.

 ## Determine the coordinates of the customer's locations